 A former Fulbright Scholar to Turkey, Mike is an Occasional Guest Lecturer at National Defense University, Georgetown University, and Joint Special Operations University.
 He received an M.A. in Strategic Studies and International Economics from the Johns Hopkins University School of Advanced International Studies (SAIS) in Washington, D.C., and an M.B.A. from the Australian School of Business in Sydney, Australia.
-He also was graduated cum laude with a B.A. in International Relations from the University of Pennsylvania.
+He also graduated cum laude with a B.A. in International Relations from the University of Pennsylvania.

-John maintains a current Secret security clearance.
+John maintains a TS/SCI security clearance.

 Ms. Ben-Amou is a Senior Analyst providing strategic planning and policy expertise to the Office of the Secretary of Defense for Research and Engineering.
 Prior to joining Diligent she worked with Booz Allen Hamilton on projects for the Defense Logistics Agency (DLA) Research and Development (R&D) Process Implementation and Improvement Project (PIIP).
 She has gained meaningful experience in Business Process Reengineering (BPR) and has developed an expertise in SharePoint development from the user perspective.
 Her focus included compiling financial and qualitative reports, aiding in performance metrics development and reporting tools, high-level documentation of processes, and supporting strategic communications efforts.